 What are some of the biggest challenges you've faced in building and growing Magnetic Midnight, and how have you overcome them?

 It is very difficult to create and grow your own business, but it is also a great learning experience.
-One of the biggest challenges is that at the beginning is learning to do everything yourself and making every decision.
-It puts a lot of pressure on you, but it taught me to trust my instinct.
+One of the biggest challenges is that at the beginning you have to learn to do everything yourself and you are responsible for making every decision.
+It adds a lot of pressure, but it also taught me how important it is to trust your instinct.
 From the beginning I had a vision of how I wanted my company to be and grow.
-I also learned how important it is to hire good people to do the things you don’t know how to do, but I also learned to value learning to do it yourself first.
+I also learned how important it is to hire good people to do the things you don’t know how to do, but I also learned to value the importance of learning to do it yourself first.

 Could you walk us through your creative process from conceptualization to the final product?